NaorYael/Naor-Yael-26-07-2022/README.md

     │   └── ...
     │
     └── ...
-## Here is an example of what an item looks like:
+## Here is an example of Item object:

 | Item      | Value |
 | --------- | -----:|